Franklin Senior High School (Indiana)

-Franklin Senior High School, also known as the Alva Neal Community Building, is a historic high school located at Franklin, Johnson County, Indiana.
-It was built in 1938, and is a three-story, "L"-shaped, red brick building with some Italian Renaissance style embellishments.
+Franklin Senior High School, also known as the Alva Neal Community Building, is a historic high school located at Franklin, Indiana.
+It was built in 1938, and is a three-story, L-shaped, red brick building with some Italian Renaissance style embellishments.
 Its construction was partially funded by a grant from the Public Works Administration.
 It was originally connected to an older school building by a covered walkway.
 The building ceased use as a high school in 1960.

 It was listed on the National Register of Historic Places in 2012.